-If you enjoy working with people and giving advise to help them improve their personal, professional and entrepreneurial lives, why not cash on it?
+If you enjoy working with people and giving the advice to help them improve their personal, professional, and entrepreneurial lives, why not cash on it?

 You can build a profitable consulting business around your expertise as a consultant or coach.

 And you can offer your consulting services at your local marketplace where you meet people on a face to face basis or globally through Skype and Google Hangout.

 There are various ways on how you can promote yourself and establish your credibility as an expert and they are as follows: